UWFosterIT/node-uwsws/README.md

 # UW Student Web Service
 This implements most of the [v5 UW Student Webservice endpoints](https://wiki.cac.washington.edu/display/SWS/Student+Web+Service).
 Each endpoint is queried using convienent options to build the final ``request``.
-This module was written with es6 in mind and builds a compatable distribution for es5 and es6.

 This module assumes you have gone through all the required steps to get access and verified that access as [documented in the SWS wiki](https://wiki.cac.washington.edu/display/SWS/Student+Web+Service).